NitzanHen/agrippa.dev/src/pages/environments/scss.md

 });
 ```

-`Styling.SCSS` is equivalent to `"scss"`, but using the built-in `Environment` enum is clearer and less prone to errors.
+`Styling.SCSS` is equivalent to `"scss"`, but using the built-in `Styling` enum is clearer and less prone to errors.

 ## Toggle SCSS Modules on or off